Xyloidzzz/CSCI-6373-PROJECT/README.md

 1. Ensure you have Python installed on your machine.
 2. Install required packages: `pip install -r requirements.txt`
+3. Extract all files from rhf.zip into static folder
-3. Run the script: `python main.py`
+4. Run the script: `python main.py`
-4. Enter search terms when prompted to find relevant HTML file names.
+5. Enter search terms when prompted to find relevant HTML file names.

 Your search engine will be accessible at: `http://localhost:5000/`